JermaineMckenna/project1-fixed/README.md

 The website was deployed through GitHub and has been made public and accessible to all using the link mentioned early in the README.

+This website was developed using vscode, which was then committed and pushed to GitHub using the GitPod terminal.
+GitHub Pages

+Here are the steps to deploy this website to GitHub Pages from its GitHub repository:

+Log in to GitHub and locate the GitHub Repository.

+At the top of the Repository, locate the Settings button on the menu.

+Scroll down the Settings page until you locate the Pages section.

+Under Source, click the dropdown called None and select Master Branch.

+The page will refresh automatically and generate a link to your website.

 ## 🏦 Credits -